Corporate Headquarters Team

 Margo was the most in-demand female stuntwoman in 1980’s Hollywood and became the first Youtube sensation with her Don’t Try This At Home series.
 She holds the Guinness Book World Record for breaking 91% of the bones in her body.
 Fully recovered with the help of numerous titanium plates and screws, she is eternally grateful for her cushy desk job at Peak Management.

-Jimmy Crandall - Marketing Specialist
+Jimmy Crandall - Media & Systems Developer

 Jimmy crawled onto his first skateboard as a six-month-old.
 Six short years later, he became the youngest professional skateboarder in The United States.
 Bored with broken bones and skinned knees, he followed his doctors’ advice and directed his talents towards more nerdly pursuits.
 At sixteen, his solo mixed media art exhibition, Shattered Dreams, featuring cracked skateboards and computer-generated graffiti peaked our interest.
 In his spare time, he’s the cultural ambassador for the Tony Hawk Foundation, and we created a new position here at Peak to harness his many talents.